Daij-Djan/DDUtils/README.md

 <li><b>EWSProfileImage [ios+osx] + Demo</b> - Class that will load & cache profile images from an exchange server</li>

+<li><b>ReflectionHelper [osx + ios + demo]</b> - an objC and a swift ReflectionHelper that allows even getting values of _SwiftValues or properties not marked for objC (incl. enums) across languages if needed and without knowing knowing any prototypes</li>

 <li><b>CLPlacemark+CNPostalAddress [ios + osx]</b> - An extension to get a CNPostalAddress from a placemark (cl or mk) that can be used to get a formatted address string in current IOS</li>

 <li><b>NotificationObserver [ios+osx] + demo</b> - Makes observing a NSNotificationCenter easy, convenient and more swift like.</li>